Samuel1698/PinkWug.live/README.md

   - [ ] Breadcrumb
   - [ ] Sitemap
 - [x] Search
+  - [x] Search by title, description, keywords or transcript
+  - [ ] Javascript to listen to form changes to refresh the list
 ### Front End
 - [ ] Archive
   - [x] Date format